 MPG, running costs & CO2

-The 1.2-litre engine is impressively frugal too, managing 65.7mpg and just 99g/km of CO2.
-That means all three engines are free to tax and none will cost much in fuel either.
+The 1.2-litre engine is impressively frugal, too, managing 65.7mpg and just 99g/km of CO2.
+That means all three engines are free to tax and none will cost much to fuel either.

-It’s worth noting that the 1.0-litre engines are only available on the Access and Active trims, with the larger and more powerful 1.2-litre petrol engine limited to the Allure and Feline specifications.
+It’s worth noting that the 1.0-litre engines are only available on the Access and Active trims, with the larger and more powerful 1.2-litre petrol engine limited to the more expensive Allure and Feline specifications.

 Engines, drive & performance

 Perfect around town, but the 108 feels out of its depth on the motorway

 First and foremost, the Peugeot 108 has been designed for the city – and this is where it’s most at home.
 So if you spend most of your time darting around town, the 1.0-litre engine should suit you perfectly, as it feels nippy, agile and easy to drive.
 However, if you frequently venture out and onto the motorway, we’d advise paying a bit more for the larger engine.